About the book

 -

-Teaches emotional and self-expression
+Teaches emotional expression

 Perfect for homes, classrooms, and counseling spaces, it turns self-doubt into self-discovery, one page at a time.